11.1.6. Threat Model for Firmware Handoff

 11.1.6.2.2.
 Data Flow Diagram

-From a system perspective, we re-use the Generic TF-A threat model Data Flow Diagram (DFD).
 A generalized DFD showing information flow between a TL producer and receiver is presented below.
-The dataflow DF7 in this diagram is representative of dataflows in TF-A where Firmware Handoff might be used (e.g., DF4, and DF5 in the generic model).
+The dataflow DF1 in this diagram is representative of dataflows in TF-A where Firmware Handoff might be used (e.g., DF4, and DF5 in the generic model).

 @startdot